monjojane/billiegene/README.md

 # How to run the method on AWS

+To run/test the scripts, ensure you have done the AWS setup guide and installed all necessary dependencies as mentioned above.

-To run/test the scripts, follow these step-by-step instructions:
+Then follow these step-by-step instructions:

 ## Data parsing
 Use `data_parsing.py` to parse your raw json data into a readable csv format.